-III.PUBLIC ACCESS
+II.
+PUBLIC ACCESS

-2.1 The following general categories of information are covered by this policy:
+2.1 ITU’s information/document access policy determines the extent to which documentation should be made publicly accessible and ensures access by the public to information held, managed or generated by ITU.
+The following general categories of information are covered by this policy:

 General information about the mandate, activities and history of ITU